smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting the Navigation Destination/index.md

         return;
     }

-    // You are now subscribed!
+    // You are now subscribed
 }];
 ```